 The court determined that because the case between Bernice and Michael was fairly unusual, a constructive trust should be imposed.
 The parties relied upon the promise of the company that he would be generously compenstaed in the event it was sold, seen in the decision to focus on the growth of Michael’s career to the determine of Bernice’s.
 During the relationship, Michael consistently refused to seek out less demanding employment, to the chagrin of Bernice, who was not able to work outside the home.
 She took on the lion’s share of domestic work, including cooking, cleaning, paying bills and even repairing their home.
 Michael explicitly recognized this contribution of Bernice in one of their email exchanges, agreeing to support her.
 Even if he never said he would give her a share of the bonus, his actions and words indicated otherwise.
 Therefore, the court ordered that Bernice should get some share, via constructive trust, of the Closing Bonus, although it was remanded to the court for the final percentages and calculations.
 This case is a great example showing that a court will employ the doctrine of quantum meruit, or an equitable remedy, if one party would be unjustly enriched – even if they were married and the statutory guidelines concerning property division during marriage are inappliable.

 Palimony in New Jersey is equitable relief not often employed, but as shown by this case, will remain an option for courts to employ in the interest of justice and to avoid an unfair result.
-If you and your spouse cohabitated for a lengthy period before ultimately tying the knot and you are facing a divorce, contact the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you and your spouse cohabitated for a lengthy period before ultimately tying the knot and you are facing a divorce, contact the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.
 With over 20 years of experience, he can guide you through the often surprising world of family law.